Suno Chorus Too Loud: Tame the Volume Jump

 Step 1: Decide whether to fix at generation or in post

-If you have credits to spare, re-roll with a milder style prompt (see Step 2).
-If you are locked into this track (already promoted, lyrics finalized), fix in post (Step 3 onward).
+If you have credits to spare and the track is not final, fix it at the source — either replace just the chorus section (Step 2, fastest and cheapest) or re-roll with a milder prompt (Step 3).
+If you are locked into this track (already promoted, lyrics finalized, melody approved), fix in post (Step 4 onward).

 • anthemic, epic, stadium, wall-of-sound